Carleson's theorem: Statement of the theorem

-The result, in the form of its extension by Hunt, can be formally stated as follows:
+The result, as extended by Hunt, can be formally stated as follows:

-The analogous result for Fourier integrals can be formally stated as follows:
+The analogous result for Fourier integrals is:

 History

 A fundamental question about Fourier series, asked by Fourier himself at the beginning of the 19th century, is whether the Fourier series of a continuous function converges pointwise to the function.

 By strengthening the continuity assumption slightly one can easily show that the Fourier series converges everywhere.
 For example, if a function has bounded variation then its Fourier series converges everywhere to the local average of the function.
 In particular, if a function is continuously differentiable then its Fourier series converges to it everywhere.
 This was proven by Dirichlet, who expressed his belief that he would soon be able to extend his result to cover all continuous functions.
 Another way to obtain convergence everywhere is to change the summation method.
 For example, Fejér's theorem shows that if one replaces ordinary summation by Cesàro summation then the Fourier series of any continuous function converges uniformly to the function.
 Further, it is easy to show that the Fourier series of any L^{2} function converges to it in L^{2} norm.